kkga/kkga/pages/webflow.md

 ## Grid

 [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)
 transformed the way web developers create layouts.
-The challenge was to translate this powerful new layout mechanism into Webflow.
+The challenge was to abstract some of the complexity and translate this powerful new layout mechanism into Webflow.

 Compared to all previous tools designed in Webflow where most properties of an element are adjusted via a panel, we wanted the Grid to be different.
-Given the visual nature of CSS Grid, we felt that Webflow is the perfect medium to create a fully visual way of creating grid layouts by utilizing as much direct on-canvas manipulation as possible.
+Given the visual nature of CSS Grid, we felt that Webflow is the perfect medium to create a fully visual way of creating grid layouts by utilizing direct on-canvas manipulation.

 Together with the team I've worked on exploring various ways to interact with a grid on canvas.
 After months of iterations and tests, we came up with a powerful